ngless-toolkit/ngless/docs/sources/command-line-options.md

                            Directory where to store temporary files

-  --search-dir ARG         Reference search directories (replace <references> in
+  --search-path ARG        Reference search directories (replace <references> in
                            script)
   --index-path ARG         Index path (directory where indices are stored)